luisfop/responsive-app/README.md

 # How to Use

-Open the browser and open the file index.html
+After clone step, just opent the index.html file inside of the project.

-# Follow some images of the project:
+### Please check it out some images of the project:
 ## Desktop
 ![image](https://user-images.githubusercontent.com/42620311/180060071-e80ea8c2-f0df-4434-8eab-76425f6604a2.png)